-When the flan is faintly golden and firm to the touch, but not solid, it’s ready to serve.
-Insert the blade of your knife halfway down into the flan to double-check; if it’s done, the blade should come out clean.
-Then, after carefully removing the baking pan from the oven, remove the flan from the water bath.
+When the flan is faintly golden and firm to the touch, but not hard and dry, it’s ready to serve.
+Insert the toothpick halfway down to be sure it’s done.
+The toothpick should come out clean.
+If it’s not clean, put it in the oven for another 5 to ten minutes.
+Then, after removing the pan from the oven, take out the flan from the water bath and let it cool.

 Should Flan Be Covered When Baking?

-While not absolutely necessary, covering the flan with foil will also aid in the cooking process.
-Place your dish on the center rack of the oven and bake for 50-60 minutes, checking every 10 minutes until the flan has a soft jelly-like movement in the center and the sides are set.
-When you remove the custard from the oven, it will harden up as it cools.
+While not absolutely necessary, covering the flan with foil can fasten the cooking process a bit.
+Place your dish on the center rack of the oven and bake for 50-60 minutes.
+This should be enough for the flan to get a soft pudding-like texture.
+Just keep in mind that sides should be set, so it doesn’t break when you try to remove it from the pan.

 How Long Does Flan Take to Set?

 The most crucial aspect of cooking flan at home is to be patient and allow it to set in the fridge for at least 8 hours.
 Making flan one day ahead (or up to three days ahead) will ensure that it is properly set and ready to serve.